Panlord/Blue-Ocean/README.md

-# Instructions for how to deploy the webpage:
+# Instructions for how to deploy the Application:

 (insert instructions here)